GraceKeane/GraphTheoryProject_G00359990/overview.md

 ## Algorithm
 ### Thompsons Construction
 Thompson construction was created by the famous computer scientist Ken Thompson.
-Thompson construction is a method of transforming a regular expression into an equivalent nondeterministic finite automaton.
-This NFA can be used to match strings to there corresponding regular expression.
+Thompson construction is a method of transforming a regular expression (regex) into an equivalent nondeterministic finite automaton (NFA).
+This NFA can be used to match strings to their corresponding regular expression.
 The algorithm works by splitting an expression into its corresponding subexpressions.
-Regex and NFA are two representations of formal languages.The algorithm works recursively by splitting an expression into its constituent subexpressions.
+Regex and NFA are two representations of formal languages.The algorithm works best by splitting an expression into its constituent subexpressions.

 ### Regular Expression<br>
-The concept of regular expressions arose in the 1950s when the American mathematician Stephen Cole Kleene formalized the description of a regular language.
-A regular expression (also called regex) is a string containing a series of characters, these special characters have a special meaning.
-They are mainly used in search engines and many programming languages provide regex capabilities either built-in or with the use of libraries.
+The concept of regular expressions arose in the 1950s when an American mathematician Stephen Cole Kleene formalized the description of a regular language.
+A regular expression (also called regex) is a string containing a series of characters, these special characters have a specific meaning.
+They are mainly used in search engines and many programming languages already provide regex capabilities either built-in or with the use of libraries.
 Essentially regular expressions are used as a search pattern for matching one or more characters within a string, therefore for this reason they are perfect for the implementation of this Graph Theory project.
 Some examples of regular expression operators are ? + | ^ . $ ( ) *
 <br>

 ### Regular Expression operators<br>